Sceptile Best Moveset

 Recommended Teammates

-Sceptile can't be caught in Legends: Z-A. Transfer Treecko from Ruby, Emerald, or Brilliant Diamond and evolve through the 3-stage chain to get it.
+Sceptile can't be caught in Legends: Z-A. Transfer Treecko from Ruby & Sapphire, Emerald, or Scarlet & Violet and evolve through the 3-stage chain to get it.
 The step cards below map the full chain.

 Step 2Evolve into Grovyle